- Associate Teaching Professor, Department Chair

 - Email: firstname.lastname@example.org

 Genoa Shepley has been teaching in the Department of Writing and Rhetoric since 2008.
-Among the courses she has offered are Writing Culture, Writing Public Relations, Writing to Inform and Explain, and Introduction to Research Writing.
-She currently serves as assistant director of First Year Writing.
+Among the courses she has offered are Writing Disaster: The Ethics of Representation, Writing Culture, Writing Public Relations, Writing to Inform and Explain, and Introduction to Research Writing.

 A professional writer/editor/communications specialist for more than thirty years, she has worked in such diverse fields as organizational development, communications, philanthropy, and publishing.
 She served, for example, as director of communications for the San Francisco Museum of Modern Art and director of publications for the California College of the Arts.
 Her clients have included The Nature Conservancy; Little, Brown and Company; Jet Propulsion Laboratory; and AT&T.